 Team4Tech co-founders, Julie Clugage and Lila Ibrahim, had a long, shared history of working together at Intel Corporation to advance education and economic development through technology.
-Early in their lives, they each witnessed the transformative power of education in expanding opportunities for underserved students – Julie through her work at a school in rural Guatemala, and Lila through her work at the orphanage in Lebanon where her father was raised.
+Early in their lives, they each witnessed the transformative power of education in expanding opportunities for under resourced students – Julie through her work at a school in rural Guatemala, and Lila through her work at the orphanage in Lebanon where her father was raised.
 They brought together their shared passion for education to successfully launch the Intel Education Service Corps in 2009.
 This program sparked a movement among thousands of Intel employees from around the world who wanted to volunteer their time and expertise to improve education.

 Team4Tech was born.